- Accreditation Standards

-These standards continue to apply until 30 June 2019.
-Subject to parliamentary processes, these standards will be replaced by the new Aged Care Quality Standards from 1 July 2019 (as contained in the exposure draft of the Aged Care Legislation Amendment (Single Quality Framework) Principles 2018).
+These standards continue to apply until 30 June 2019 after which they will be replaced by the new Aged Care Quality Standards from 1 July 2019 (as contained in the exposure draft of the Aged Care Legislation Amendment (Single Quality Framework) Principles 2018).

 The Accreditation Standards apply to residential aged care providers and short-term restorative care provided in a residential setting.

-The Accreditation Standards are on the Australian Aged Care Quality Agency's website (Quality Agency).
+The Accreditation Standards are on the Aged Care Quality and Safety Commission’s website.

 Information for consumers on the Accreditation Standards can be found on My Aged Care.

 There are four standards and 44 expected outcomes which must be complied with.
 These standards are:

 - Standard one: Management systems, staffing and organisational development

 - Standard three: Care recipient lifestyle

 - Standard four: Physical environment and safe systems